SuperSwordTW/Distance-Trig-Calc-2d/README.md

 scoreboard players set .dx distance [value] scoreboard players set .dz distance [value]
 ```
-Set the change in x, and z on the scoreboard.
+Set the changes in x and z on the scoreboard.
 ***dx*** and ***dz*** value must be ***Positive***
 ```
 function distance:start
 scoreboard players get .out distance
 ```
-This will get you the result distance with 2-digit accuracy.
+This will give you the result distance with 2-digit accuracy.

 ## Disadvantage
 Since getting 2-digit accuracy requires scaling up the numbers.
-So any numbers that is above 100,000 would overflow, but why would you need such high number anyway.
+So any number that is above 100,000 would overflow, but why would you need such a high number anyway?
-If you incounter real high numbers, you can always use one decimal place instead.
+If you encounter really high numbers, you can always use one decimal place instead.
-$sin$ and $tan^-1$ values saved in a few digits.
-Therefore, if the inputs are extremely high numbers, the results would be inaccurate but mostly in the second decimal place.
+$sin$ and $tan^-1$ values are saved in a few digits.
+Therefore, if the inputs are extremely high numbers, the results would be inaccurate, but mostly in the second decimal place.
-Overall, it's some minor errors that shouldn't effect it's usage.
+Overall, there are some minor errors that shouldn't effect it's usage.